Setting up an in-house Archive

 Do have spare capacity, or contingency storage for new material in your archive store.

 Do consult a professional conservator if archives are frail.
 Most public sector archives employ conservators.
-For more information visit the directory of archives at http://www.nationalarchives.gov.uk/archon/
+For more information visit the directory of archives at https://www.conservationregister.com/

-Don’t expose archives to undue risk – keep away from cups of coffee, scissors, staplers, sticky labels or tape, and other office hazards!
+Dont expose archives to undue risk keep away from cups of coffee, scissors, staplers, sticky labels or tape, and other office hazards!

-Don’t write on archives – unless using a soft pencil when cataloguing items with unique reference numbers.
+Dont write on archives unless using a soft pencil when cataloguing items with unique reference numbers.

-Don’t break up archives either by removing papers from files, cutting out sections, re-arranging internal file make-up, as these actions will affect the historical integrity of the record.
+Dont break up archives either by removing papers from files, cutting out sections, re-arranging internal file make-up, as these actions will affect the historical integrity of the record.

-Don’t break up archive collections (where possible) as this may affect the historical integrity of your archive.
+Dont break up archive collections (where possible) as this may affect the historical integrity of your archive.

 Large collections (>1000 boxes; multi-site location etc)